 The Cultural Heritage Center is made up of three collections located on the fifth floor of the Dr. Martin Luther King, Jr. Library.
 These collections — Africana, Asian American and Chicano — support academic programs at SJSU, and each collection is supported by its respective Resource Center Advisory Committee.

 The intent of the three collections is to accomplish the following:

-- To create a nurturing academic support center for their respective students.
+- To create a nurturing academic support center for students.

-- To facilitate the development of information literacy abilities so that their students can become effective lifelong learners by being able to access, evaluate and effectively use all library resources.
+- To encourage the development of information literacy skills to help students become lifelong learners who can access, evaluate, and effectively use all library resources.

-- To foster in students a deeper understanding and pride in their respective cultures and to grow in appreciation and understanding of other cultures.
+- To foster in students a deeper understanding of and pride in their respective cultures and an appreciation and understanding of other cultures.

-- To provide a point of entry for all SJSU students seeking as part of their studies or at their own initiative to gain a greater appreciation and understanding of the history and culture of Africana, Asian American and Chicano communities.
+- To give all SJSU students a greater appreciation and understanding of the history and culture of the Africana, Asian American and Chicano communities.

-- To provide a complementary collection of comparative multicultural resources to facilitate research among and between cultures.
+- To provide a collection of comparative multicultural resources to facilitate research between cultures.

-- To work collaboratively with their respective communities in San José to enrich programming and fund raising opportunities.
+- To work collaboratively with their respective communities in San José to create programming and fundraising opportunities.

 Soundtracks of Asian America explores how Asian Americans use music to construct narratives of self, race, class, and belonging in national and transnational spaces by considering the experiences...